You may start to notice voles scurrying around your yard. These small rodents can be a nuisance, as they can cause damage to your garden and lawn.

 9. Wrap Tree Trunks

-One way to keep voles from damaging your trees is to wrap the tree trunks with chicken wire or hardware cloth.
+One way to keep voles from damaging trees is to wrap the tree trunks with chicken wire or hardware cloth.
 The metal wire will protect the tree bark from being gnawed on.

 10. Encourage Owls